If you want to replace your original router which connects to the internet with a PPoE and password, start from step 1. Otherwise, start from step 2.

 For optimum performance, place your device:

-- Near the centre of the area where your computers, smart phones and other devices operate, and preferably within line of sight to your wireless devices
+- Near the center of the area where your computers, smartphones and other devices operate, and preferably within line of sight to your wireless devices

 - Away from electrical devices that are potential sources of interference such as ceiling fans, home security systems or microwaves

-- Away from any large metal surfaces, such as solid metal door or aluminium studs
+- Away from any large metal surfaces, such as solid metal door or aluminum studs

 - Away from other materials such as glass, insulated walls, fish tanks, mirrors, brick and concrete that can also affect your wireless signal

 Please do as the following one by one until you solve your problem:

 - Verify the Ethernet cable between your PC and the router is intact and well-connected.
 If not, replace Ethernet cable.

 - Clear cache of your browser, or change another browser

 - Double-check the TCP/IP settings on your PC.
 Verify that it is set to obtain an IP automatically